conda/conda/docs/source/user-guide/troubleshooting.rst

 --------

 If you are not activating your environments, start with doing that.
 There's more info at :ref:`Activating environments <activate-env>`.
-If you are still stuck, you need to consider more drastic measures.
+If you are still stuck, you may need to consider more drastic measures.

   #.
 Remove any MKL-related files from C:\\Windows\\System32.
 We recommend